HarshSingh18/MLOps_backend/README.md

 8). deployed all the files on github
 9).
 Edited the dockerfile accordingly
 9).
 Registered on render and deployed as webservice 10).
-Tested the resulting weblink on postman api.
+Tested the resulting weblink on postman api

 ![postman](https://github.com/HarshSingh18/MLOps_backend/assets/32611475/d94b8f46-6320-41df-b508-dbe4693438a2)